kabaros/crd-ngo/src/pages/about/index.md

 CDR focuses on individual, civil society organizations formal and informal, professional associations, traditional, local authority and media and communities.
 Further CDR understands itself as creator of working space between different sectors of development and as playing a mediation role rather than only just an implementer.

-## Area

-The office of CDR is in Juba, but it extends its arms of activities all over the South Sudan.

 ## Working fields

 CDR is concentrating its programs in the following fields: